CERN Foundation Releases Ependymoma Community Blog Series

 — Categories: Ependymoma Community Posted on August 26, 2019

-This series of blog articles is written by members of the ependymoma community.
-Some are ependymoma survivors and others are caregivers.
+Featuring a collection of articles written by members of the ependymoma community.
+Some authors are ependymoma survivors and others are care partners.
 They share their advice to help others with ependymoma cope with their illness.

 We encourage you to read these blog posts and share with others through email and social media.
 Please let us know if there are specific topics you would like to hear more about.